House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Gel

-Traditionally, woodworkers would have manually created stain using techniques like leaving iron nails to soak in vinegar, but wood stains have come a long way since then.
-Gel based stain is a fairly recent innovation and it uses a gel substance as the binding agent.
-Gel is viscous which means that, once applied to the wood, it will not run or drip, although it does take several hours to dry, which can be both a blessing and a curse.
-The gel does not do a good job of penetrating wood, though, because it is so viscous.
-This means that it will need reapplying sooner, and its viscosity also means that a gel-based solution cannot be sprayed onto the surface, so it does require manual application.
+Traditionally, woodworkers created stains using techniques like leaving iron nails to soak in vinegar, but wood stains have come a long way since then.
+Gel-based stain is a relatively recent innovation, and it uses a gel substance as the binding agent.
+The gel is viscous, and once applied to the wood, it will not run or drip, but it takes several hours to dry, which can be both a blessing and a curse.

 Pros